 When your puppy nips, tell him in a firm voice ‘No’ so that he begins to understand that biting human flesh is not allowed – and then give him a toy to play with – something that he can chew and throw around to his heart’s content.

-- The starter bone (centre of pack) is made with soft, flexible material designed specifically for teething puppies who have not formed any adult teeth
+- FOR TEETHING PUPPIES – made with soft, durable material designed specifically for teething puppies who have not formed any adult teeth